 What is a primary source?

-1. an eyewitness account - a letter, diary, video of a participant, an interview of a survivor, etc.
+1. an eyewitness account - a letter, diary, log, video of a participant, an interview of a survivor, letter, autobiography, etc.

 Where do you start?

-1. Encyclopedia (always good for background information or an overview of a topic, specialized encyclopedias are also a good starting place for research)
+1. Encyclopedia (always good for background information or an overview of a historical topic)

 The order of your research is important!